openfaas/openfaas-cloud/PRIVACY.md

 The operator of OpenFaaS Cloud reserves the right to remove or revoke individual accounts from the public trial or to end the trial and remove the hosted service.

-Please see the [LICENSE](./LICENSE.md) of the project for further details.
+Disclaimer: You must agree to the terms of the project [LICENSE](./LICENSE.md).

 ## Privacy policy